DrMarc/slab/paper/paper.md

 ---
 # Summary
-Typically, undergrads joining our lab for a research project are faced with a lot of issues that their academic studies did not prepare them for - like coding and digital signal processing.
-The looming deadline and a steep learning curve can often leave the student feeling overwhelmed.
-We designed slab to provide a remedy for this situation.
-Our aim is to make it easier for students to enter research while also facilitating their learning process.
-Slab contains all of the fundamental tools necessary for studying the perception of sound and is easily combined with other Python software.Rather than implement a high-level interface for all of those features, we equip the user with basic building blocks.
-This requires the user to make careful considerations about stimulation, sequencing and data management.
-It also makes slab very flexible and easy to customize.
-In the documentation (see soundlab.readthedocs.io), we provide tutorials on all functionalities.
-In addition to that, we regularly upload experiments that we conducted using slab to the repository (github.com/DrMarc/soundlab).

-The functionalities include:
+Most life science undergraduate students join our lab without prior training in computer programming and digital signal processing.
+The primary aim of slab is to enable these students to learn Python, implement novel psychoacoustic experiments, and ultimately complete their theses on time.
+To enable quick implementation of experiments, slab implements many of the procedures for psychoacoustic research and experiment control and is easily combined with other Python software.
+To encourage Python learning, slab provides building blocks rather than ready-made solutions, so that students still need to carefully consider stimulation, sequencing and data management.
+This also makes slab very flexible and easy to customize.
+In the documentation
+(see soundlab.readthedocs.io), we provide tutorials suitable for new students.
+We also provide actual experiments conducted in our lab using slab as worked examples.

+Slab can:
-* Generating and manipulating sounds
+* generate and manipulate single- and multi-channel sounds
-* Experimental Design
-* Frequency filtering and equalization
-* Binaural sounds
+* analyse sound by extracting basic sound features
+* aid experimental design through stimulus sequence management and response simulation
+* calibrate the experimental setup (loudness calibration and frequency equalization)
-* Handling head-related transfer functions
+* display and manipulate head-related transfer functions
-* Basic sound-feature extraction

 # Statement of need
-We believe that researchers should be able to write and understand the code that they are using.
+Students and researchers should be able to write and understand the code that they are using.
 We want to make this possible, despite the lack of formal training and time constraints which undergrads are typically facing.
 We want to facilitate learning by providing basic building blocks and instructing researchers on how to combine them to experiments of various levels of complexity.
 Our approach differs from other software packages for running